AkshatGarg952/AkshatGarg952/README.md

 ### 🟣 KodeKshetra
 A **real-time competitive programming platform** where users battle 1v1 on DSA problems.

-The challenge wasn’t the UI — it was designing: real-time matchmaking, sandboxed code execution, scalable backend services, and AI-driven test case generation.
+This project pushed me to think deeply about: real-time matchmaking, sandboxed code execution, scalable backend services, and AI-assisted problem evaluation.

-This project reflects how I think about **systems, fairness, and real-time performance**.

 🔗 https://github.com/AkshatGarg952/KodeKshetra-Client

 ---

 ### ♟️ Chess With Benefits
-A multiplayer chess platform that blends **real-time communication** with **AI features**.
+A multiplayer chess platform combining **real-time systems** with **AI-driven insights**.

-Users can play live games, talk over video/audio, control moves via voice, and receive AI-generated commentary and move analysis.
+Players can communicate via video/audio, use voice-based controls, and receive AI-generated commentary — all while keeping latency low.

-This project pushed me deep into **low-latency systems** and real-time UX design.

 🔗 https://github.com/AkshatGarg952/ChesswithBenefits-Client

 ---

-## 🧠 How I Think
+## 🧠 How I Think About Building

-- I prefer **simple, reliable systems** over clever but fragile ones
+- Simple systems that work > complex systems that break
-- I care about **performance, correctness, and edge cases**
+- Performance, correctness, and edge cases matter
-- Competitive programming shapes how I approach problem-solving
-- AI is useful only when it **actually improves the product**, not as a buzzword
+- Real-time systems force discipline in design
+- AI should **improve UX**, not just exist

 ---